Myanmar violence and sea disputes to dominate ASEAN talks joined by US, Russian and Chinese envoys

 Washington has challenged Beijing’s expansive territorial claims and regularly deploys warships and fighter jets in what it calls freedom of navigation and overflight patrols that have incensed China.

-Other Western and European nations have deployed navy ships on occasional patrols in the busy waterway, where a bulk of the world’s trade transits, with a similar call for unimpeded commerce and mobility.
+Other Western and European nations have deployed navy ships on occasional patrols in the busy waterway, where a bulk of the world’s trade transits, with similar calls for unimpeded commerce and mobility.

 China’s increasingly aggressive actions have prompted other countries to boost their territorial defenses.